Generalized Heralded Generation of Non-Gaussian States Using an Optical Parametric Amplifier: Abstract

 \section{Abstract}

 The heralded optical parametric amplifier (OPA) has emerged as a promising tool for quantum state engineering.
-However, its potential has been limited to coherent state inputs.
-Here, we introduce a generalized heralded OPA protocol that unlocks a vastly expanded class of quantum phenomena by accepting arbitrary non-classical inputs.
-With a squeezed vacuum input, the setup functions as an integrated two-photon subtractor, deterministically generating high-fidelity, larger-amplitude squeezed Schr\"odinger cat states---an operation previously requiring complex, discrete setups.
+However, its potential has so far been limited to coherent state inputs.
+Here, we introduce a generalized heralded OPA protocol that unlocks a vastly expanded class of quantum phenomena by accepting arbitrary nonclassical inputs.
+With a squeezed vacuum input, the setup functions as an integrated two-photon subtractor, non-deterministically generating high-fidelity, larger-amplitude squeezed Schrödinger cat (SC) states---an operation previously requiring complex, discrete setups.
 Furthermore, when fed a small-amplitude SC state, the protocol acts as a non-Gaussianity amplifier, distilling it into high-purity approximations of key quantum resources like specific photon-number superpositions.
-This work transforms the OPA from a specialized source into a versatile and practical platform for advanced quantum state engineering, enabling the generation of a wide array of non-Gaussian states from a single, integrated setup.
+This work transforms the OPA from a specialized source into a versatile platform for advanced quantum state engineering.
+The integrated setup enables the generation of a wide array of non-Gaussian states, providing a unified approach to quantum state synthesis.